leason/eason.blog/content/posts/2024/10/humanizing-hiring/index.md

 The system could also obfuscate elements of the applicant's information that could lead to unconscious bias such as their name and location information until it's relevant, such as during the interview itself.

 Compare that experience and filtering effectiveness to the status quo of keyword matching in a resume.
+I tried using AI models to see how many of those elements I could extract from my own resume, and at best they got 3 of them reliably.

-# Why hasn't something like this been built?
+# Why hasn't a platform like this been built?
 A system like this could lower the time to fill a role dramatically.
 Even for firms that require a background check, the system could allow applicants to complete that step once and have a validated check ready for all roles that need it.
 One would think that lowering time to fill from 60 days to 15 would be really valuable, right?

 There have been attempts to make things like Tender for hiring, but they haven't caught on.
 Partly, I think, because the companies trying to build them just don't have the clout or resources to get enough critical mass in applicants and companies to get traction.
 There's also complexity in the types of requirements a company has in regulated industries.
 But I think the bigger obstacle is a bit more insidious and simple.
 As always, it's about money.

 Consider [POSIWID](https://en.wikipedia.org/wiki/The_purpose_of_a_system_is_what_it_does): the current system ruthlessly culls applicants and drags out the hiring process.
 Why?
 Because that is in the financial interest of the companies doing the hiring.

-## Lag time in hiring impacts the bottom line positively
+## Open roles save money
 When it takes 60 days to fill an empty role, that is two months salary and benefits the company doesn't have to pay someone.
-The total cost of an employee can be as high as 1.4x their salary thanks to taxes, benefits, etc.  Hiring managers complain about hiring lag time frequently, and yet their firms do very little to decrease it.
+The total cost of an employee can be 1.3x or more of their salary thanks to taxes, benefits, bonuses, etc.  Hiring managers complain about hiring lag time frequently, and yet their firms do very little to decrease it.
 Because saving 16% of a full time person's cost is one way to recoup the cost they incur in backfilling them, especially when corporate culture pushes the team dealing with that empty seat to work extra to make up the slack.
 Ultimately that lag time doesn't end up costing the company a lot of productivity.

 Want to know just how much money this might be for your company?
 Use the calculator below to see for yourself.
 The bigger your company, the bigger the annual savings.